bashar-515/dotfiles/README.md

 ### Steps
 #### Requisite tools
 _Important!_ Before running the install script, ensure that _git_, _stow_, and _curl_ are installed on the system.
-These are **required** for the 'setup.sh' to run correctly.
+These are **required** for 'setup.sh' to run correctly.

 Next, simply use your package manager to install neovim, tmux, and starship for my the base of my environment.
 Then the script can be executed!

 ## TODO
 1. Configure Git and Docker completions (in zsh & bash).
 Git in Bash is done.
+2. Automate _everything_ so that no manual steps are necessary.